pangeo-data/climpred/README.md

 Functions for time series and spatial statistics

 ## Contact
-Developed and maintained by Riley Brady (CU Boulder) and Aaron Spring (MPI).
+Developed and maintained by Riley Brady (CU Boulder) and Aaron Spring (MPI-M).

 emails: